gilamran/tsc-watch/README.md

 # The TypeScript compiler with `--watch` and a new onSuccess argument
-`tsc-watch` starts the `tsc` (TypeScript compiler) with `--watch` parameter, it also adds a new argument `--onSuccess COMMAND`. this `COMMAND` will be executed on every successful TypeScript compilation.
+`tsc-watch` starts the `tsc` (TypeScript compiler) with `--watch` parameter, there are 3 new arguments.

+- `--onSuccess COMMAND` - The `COMMAND` will be executed on every successful TypeScript compilation.
+- `--onFirstSuccess COMMAND` - The `COMMAND` will be executed only one time, on the first successful TypeScript compilation.
+- `--onFailure COMMAND` - The `COMMAND` will be executed on failed TypeScript compilation.

 ## Install